fsantanna/dyn-lex/doc/manual.md

 ### Hierarchical Tuple Templates

-Ceu also provides a `data` construct to associate a tag with a tuple template that enumerates field identifiers.
+`dyn-lex` also provides a `data` construct to associate a tag with a tuple template that enumerates field identifiers.
 Templates provide field names for tuples, which become similar to *structs* in C or *classes* in Java.
 Each field identifier in the data declaration corresponds to a numeric index in